 Capitalize formal academic titles only when used specifically in front of the name or in lists.
 Do not capitalize these titles in body (text) copy when they follow the name or stand alone:

-Provost David English appointed the committee.
+Provost Patrick Sims appointed the committee.

 The provost is in a meeting.

 Capitalize the formal names of schools, offices and departments.
-Do not capitalize informal names of schools, offices and departments or common names (except when the use of the lowercased common name would result in confusion).
+Do not capitalize informal names of schools, offices and departments or common names (except when the use of the lowercase common name would result in confusion).

 He is dean of the School of Music.

-She is a music school student
+She is a music school student.

 The Office of Student Financial Aid is located in the Welcome Center.

-Forms are available in the financial aid office
+Forms are available in the financial aid office.

-Always capitalize formal names of academic degrees (but do not add "degree," as it is redundant.
+Always capitalize formal names of academic degrees (but do not add "degree," as it

 Bachelor of Fine Arts or bachelor's degree.